More on impact ›

 This STEM education section mainly focuses on 12-year school education levels, but high-quality manuscripts focusing on pre-school or post-secondary university levels are also welcome.

-STEM Education welcomes submissions of the following article types: Book Review, Conceptual Analysis, Correction, Curriculum, Instruction, and Pedagogy, Editorial, Empirical Study, Evaluation, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review and Specialty Grand Challenge.
+STEM Education welcomes submissions of the following article types: Brief Research Report, Conceptual Analysis, Correction, Curriculum, Instruction, and Pedagogy, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief and Review.

 All manuscripts must be submitted directly to the section STEM Education, where they are peer-reviewed by the Associate and Review Editors of the specialty section.